markturansky/kubernetes/docs/design/persistentdisks.md

 `NodePersistentDisk` would either require creating a partion and formatting it with the filesystem of choice or only allow the filesystem that is currently on the host.

 > XFS is a filesystem that supports project quotas with regards to size and disk usage.
-Without a quota in place, any pod can fill an EmptyDir or NodePersistentDisk.
+Without a quota in place, any pod can fill the entire filesystem via an EmptyDir or NodePersistentDisk.

 Formatting must happen on the host.
 Kubelet attaches a disk and mounts it.
 If the disk is not formatted, Kubelet could perform this task in between attaching and mounting.